RoryO/JAweSomePlayer/README.md

     <script src="/js/js_player.js"></script>

 After the script has been loaded, create a new player object in Javascript.
-This is done with the jsPlayer() function.
+This is done with the jsPlayer.create() function.
 The first argument is the URL of the media file, the second parameter is an options object for controlling how and where the player is built (see [options object](#options))